Ramnath Goenka Excellence in Journalism Awards

-Past winners have included Kuldip Nayar (Lifetime award), Siddharth Varadarajan (The Hindu), Shashi Tharoor, Dionne Bunsha, Muzamil Jaleel (The Indian Express), Rajdeep Sardesai, Karan Thapar (CNN IBN), Kishalay Bhattacharjee, Ravish Kumar, Sushil Mohapatra(NDTV) Umashankar Singh (Mojo) NDTV, Nidhi Razdan (NDTV), Neelesh Mishra (Hindustan Times), Christophe Jaffrelot (The Caravan), Mark Tully (BBC), Arnab Goswami (Times Now) and Sudhir Chaudhary (Zee News) among others.
+Past winners have included Arnab Goswami (Times Now), Christophe Jaffrelot (The Caravan), Dionne Bunsha, Karan Thapar (CNN-News18), Kishalay Bhattacharjee, Kuldip Nayar, Mark Tully (BBC), Muzamil Jaleel (The Indian Express), Neelesh Mishra (Hindustan Times), Nidhi Razdan (NDTV), Rajdeep Sardesai, Ravish Kumar, Shashi Tharoor, Siddharth Varadarajan (The Hindu), Sudhir Chaudhary (Zee News), Sushil Mohapatra (NDTV), Umashankar Singh (NDTV), Vishnukant Tiwari (The Quint)among others.
 Foreign journalists to have won the award for Foreign Correspondent Covering India include Amelia Gentleman (The New York Times International Edition) and Stephanie Nolen (The Globe and Mail).

+Ravish Kumar, Vishnukant Tiwari and Basant Kumar have each received the Ramnath Goenka Excellence in Journalism Award twice.

 The Ramnath Goenka Memorial Debate, started in 2007, is also held during the event.

 Award categories

 Over the years, the awards categories have changed.
 Awards can remain ungiven if there is no suitable winner, such as for the Ramnath Goenka Memorial Award For Lifetime Achievement In Journalism.
 The awards also have a cash prize, which over the years has also changed.
 Award categories during the 12th edition included: